albulescu/wpi/README.md

 # WordPress Importer ( wpi )

-Import wordpress instances using a wordpress plugin.
+Import WordPress instances using a plugin to stream all files.

 ## Protocol flow